エジプト

 • 08:30

-• Private Car Transfer We will pick you up at the airport and depart for sightseeing.
+• Private transfer We will pick you up at the airport and depart for sightseeing.

 • Lunch

-The temple consists of a group of temples dedicated to multiple gods, centered around the main god Amun, including the gods Mut and Montu.
-Among them, the Temple of Amun boasts the largest scale, and its magnificent hypostyle hall and tall gateway overwhelm the viewer.
+The temple consists of groups of temples dedicated to multiple deities centered on the chief god Amun, including Mut and Montu.
+Among them, the Great Temple of Amun is the largest, and its magnificent hypostyle hall and towering gateways overwhelm visitors.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59581

-• Valley of the Kings (Entrance to the Tomb of King Tutankhamun) The Valley of the Kings was the site of royal tombs constructed over a period of about 500 years, from the 16th century BC to the 11th century BC.
-It contains the tombs of famous pharaohs such as Ramses II and Tutankhamun.
-However, to prevent looting, the locations of the royal tombs were kept strictly secret, and their existence was long forgotten.
+• Valley of the Kings (Entrance to Tutankhamun's Tomb) The Valley of the Kings was the site where royal tombs were constructed for about 500 years from the 16th to the 11th century BCE.
+Tombs of famous pharaohs such as Ramesses II and Tutankhamun are located here.
+However, to prevent theft, the locations of the royal tombs were kept highly secret, and their existence was forgotten for a long time.

-Since the first discovery by the Italian explorer Belzoni in the early 19th century, many explorers and archaeologists have conducted excavations, bringing numerous valuable artifacts to light.
-Among them, the tomb of King Tutankhamun, discovered by British archaeologist Carter in 1922, shocked the world with its luxurious treasures and marked the beginning of the golden age of Egyptian archaeology.
+From the early 19th century when Italian explorer Belzoni made the first discoveries, many explorers and archaeologists conducted excavations and brought numerous valuable artifacts to light.
+Among them, the 1922 discovery of Tutankhamun’s tomb by British archaeologist Carter, with its lavish treasures, shocked the world and marked the golden age of Egyptian archaeology.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59582

-• Mortuary Temple of Hatshepsut The Mortuary Temple of Hatshepsut, located on the west bank of the Nile in Luxor, Egypt, is a grand mortuary temple built by the only female pharaoh of ancient Egypt, Queen Hatshepsut, for herself.
-Its beautiful architectural beauty and numerous reliefs that depict the queen's immense power and faith continue to captivate archaeologists and history enthusiasts around the world.
+• Mortuary Temple of Hatshepsut The Mortuary Temple of Hatshepsut, located on the west bank of the Nile in Luxor, Egypt, is the magnificent funerary temple built by the only female pharaoh of ancient Egypt, Hatshepsut, for herself.
+Its beautiful architecture and the many reliefs that testify to the queen’s great power and devotion continue to fascinate archaeologists and history enthusiasts worldwide.

 • Attachment Image from Itinerary Row: 59583

-• Colossi of Memnon The Colossi of Memnon, standing majestically on the west bank of the Nile in Luxor, Egypt, are a grand heritage of ancient Egyptian civilization, shrouded in numerous mysteries and romance.
+• Colossi of Memnon The Colossi of Memnon, standing on the west bank of the Nile in Luxor, Egypt, are a grand remnant of ancient Egyptian civilization, shrouded in mysteries and romance.

-The Colossi of Memnon are seated statues of Pharaoh Amenhotep III of the 18th Dynasty of ancient Egypt.
-They once stood at the entrance of a mortuary temple, symbolizing the king's majesty.
-However, due to destruction in later times, only the two colossal statues remain isolated in the desert.
+The Colossi are seated statues of Amenhotep III of the 18th Dynasty.
+They once stood at the entrance of his mortuary temple and symbolized the king’s majesty.
+Later, as the mortuary temple was destroyed, the two statues remained isolated in the desert.

-The name of the colossi is derived from Memnon, the Ethiopian king who appears in Greek mythology.
-During ancient Roman times, it is said that one of the colossi was damaged by an earthquake, and a mysterious sound began to be heard at dawn.
-People believed this sound was the voice of Memnon mourning for his mother, and they began to visit the colossi.
+The name of the statues comes from Memnon, a king of Ethiopia in Greek mythology.
+In Roman times, one of the statues was damaged by an earthquake and was said to emit strange sounds at dawn.
+People believed the sound was Memnon mourning his mother and came to visit the statues.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59584

-• Illuminated Luxor Temple The Luxor Temple was not just a building, but a symbol of the faith and life of the ancient Egyptians, as well as of kingship.
-Inside the temple, there are numerous wall paintings engraved with hieroglyphs and intricate reliefs that tell the stories of ancient Egyptian mythology and history.
+• Luxor Temple Illuminated Luxor Temple was not just a building but a symbol of ancient Egyptian religion, daily life, and kingship.
+The temple walls are covered with hieroglyphic murals and elaborate reliefs that tell ancient Egyptian myths and history.

-Particularly famous are the reliefs depicting the festival known as the "Opet Festival," which was held annually.
-This festival involved the god Amun traveling on a palanquin from the Karnak Temple to the Luxor Temple to reunite with his wife, the goddess Mut, and it was a very important celebration for the ancient Egyptians.
+Especially famous are the reliefs depicting the annual festival known as the "Opet Festival."
+This festival involved the procession of the god Amun from Karnak Temple to Luxor Temple in a divine barque to reunite with his consort Mut, and it was an extremely important rite for the ancient Egyptians.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59585

-• Private Car Transfer After the sightseeing, we will take you to the hotel.
+• Private transfer After sightseeing, you will be taken to the hotel.

 • Dinner